Netherlands crime journalist Peter R. de Vries shot in Amsterdam | DW | 06.07.2021

-Dutch crime journalist Peter R. de Vries was shot and wounded in a gun attack in the center of Amsterdam on Tuesday evening local time, Dutch media and police reported.
+Dutch crime journalist Peter R. de Vries was shot and wounded in a gun attack in the center of Amsterdam on Tuesday evening local time, Dutch police reported.

-De Vries, 64, was taken to hospital in a seriously wounded state, reports said.

-Police were said to be looking for a suspect wearing a dark-green jacket.
+Police said that three people had been arrested, including the suspected shooter, but gave no details on the possible reasons for the attack.

+The shooting took place near RTL television studios on the Lange Leidsedwardstraat street in the city center
-Unverified footage shared on social media showed de Vries lying on his back with blood on his face.

-The Het Parool news outlet quoted witnesses as saying he had been shot in the head.
+Unverified footage shared on social media showed de Vries lying on his back with blood on his face, according to witnesses, he was shot up to five times, once in the head.

 In 2019, de Vries wrote on Twitter that he had been informed by police and justice officials that he was on the hit list of a fugitive criminal.